The national key performance measures (KPMs) for schooling, specified in the Measurement Framework for Schooling in Australia 2010

 , include measures for participation and attainment, including:

-• participation of young people in vocational education and training (VET) including VET in Schools
+engagement of young people in vocational education and training (VET)

-• participation of young people in education, training and employment
+participation and attainment in education, training and employment.

 This section of the report deals with the participation and attainment of older students, including those in senior secondary school.
-It outlines participation in VET by secondary students as a part of Senior Secondary Certificates of Education (VET in Schools).
-It also deals with the participation of young people in education, training and work beyond school, and their attainment in post-school education and training.
+For senior school students, it outlines participation in VET and the completion of secondary education (Year 12).
+It also deals with the participation of young people in education, training and work beyond school, and their attainments in post-school education and training.

-VET participation and attainment are reported in terms of qualifications within the Australian Qualifications Framework (AQF).
-The AQF is a comprehensive national framework of qualifications in the school, VET and higher education sectors.
-It was introduced in 1995 to underpin the national system of qualifications in Australia.
-The revised AQF First Edition was released in 2011; and a modified AQF Second Edition, in January 2013.
+VET engagement, participation and attainment are reported in terms of qualifications within the Australian Qualifications Framework (AQF).
+The AQF is the comprehensive national framework of qualifications in the school, VET and higher education sectors.
+It was first introduced in 1995 to underpin the national system of qualifications in Australia.
+The AQF was significantly revised in 2010 and the strengthened AQF First Edition was released in July 2011.

 Qualifications within the AQF include:

-• VET qualifications at various certificate and diploma levels delivered by institutes of technical and further education (TAFE) and other registered training organisations (RTOs)
+VET qualifications at various certificate and diploma levels delivered by institutes of technical and further education (TAFEs) and other registered training organisations (RTOs)